 How does Online Learning Work?

-Students will participate in their online courses using a learning management system called Blackboard, which serves as the “virtual classroom.”
-Professors will post the course syllabi, assignments, lectures, and announcements in Blackboard and students are usually expected to participate in online discussion boards several times per week based on readings and lecture topics.
+Students engage with their online courses using a learning management system called Canvas, which serves as a “virtual classroom.”
+Professors will post the course syllabi, assignments, lectures, multimedia and announcements in Canvas and students are usually expected to participate in online discussion boards several times per week based on readings and lecture topics.
 Some professors will present their lectures in a written format, while others might use audio or video recordings.
-Communication with professors and classmates occurs usually through Blackboard discussion boards or email, though students can arrange for phone and in some cases remote online sessions.
-Assignment, quizzes and tests are completed online.
+Communication with professors and classmates occurs usually through discussion boards or email, though students can arrange for phone and in some cases remote online sessions.
+Assignments, learning activities, quizzes and tests are completed online.

 Are online courses easier than on-campus ones?